c4ffein/c4ffein-configs/README.md

 This script was made to get a dev env as fast as possible (reusing pre-built watchman, patching it with install_name_tool for example)

 ## Linux
-Most of my personal scripts, still not clean
+Some of my personal scripts, still not clean